Cieslik85/PlayDrums/README.md

 Play drums website.

-I've created this drums simulator website as part of the Angela Yu's web development bootcamp.
+I've created this drums simulator website as part of Angela Yu's web development bootcamp.

-Website allows client to click on buttons and play teh sound associated with the drum type or use keyboard to do the same.
+Website allows the client to click on buttons or press the corresponding keyboard key to play the sound associated with the drum type.